photo: r. whittaker

 RICHARD: Every time we get together, I learn something new.
 I had no idea you had this relationship with him.
 He’s a bona fide linguistic expert.
 Right?

 ARCHANA: Right.
 And the more I understood the way his mind worked, I realized I did not have the chops to take on this thing.
 I really wanted to be an artist.
 But I had this deep need to understand—how does communication work with a piece of art and us looking at it?
 It can’t be just spelled out with words.
 I mean I love words, as you can tell.
 I talk a lot, but words are not able to express exactly what you’re feeling or experiencing when you’re looking at art.
-So, I was wondering how does it work?
+So, I was wondering how it works?
 So that’s why I had to take literature and philosophy—and all those different courses to get a wider sense.
-And metaphor was a key way of my seeing that, in art, there can be metaphor, too.
+And metaphor was a key way of seeing that, in art, there can be metaphor, too.

 RICHARD: As I sit here looking at you, I keep seeing your work over there [pointing] the clouds in the corner.
 What do you call that?